burhanhelmy/mr_late/readme.md

 - Custom copy speed process
 - Stateful copy process to stop and resume
 - Filtering date of files to copy

+## Disclaimer
+This software is still in development and not recommended to use in production environment.
+Use at your own risk.
+It only tested on MacOS.